 WHAT is KBG Syndrome?

 KBG syndrome is a rare autsomal dominant condition that is present at birth.
 What does that mean?
 It means that if one parent has it, chances are 50/50 of any offspring also having the condition.
 It's the old coin flip.
 Heads you have it...tails you don't.
-60 people worlwide have been diangosed with this condition and many more are being diagnosed each year.
+Over 400 people worlwide have been diangosed with this condition and many more are being diagnosed each year.

 In 1975 Doctors Herrmann, Pallister, Tiddy and Opitz began researching the phenotype that would lead to KBG Syndrome.
 They found 3 families that presented with similar characteristics including "short stature, characteristic facies, mental retardation, macrodontia and skeletalanomalies".
 It was speculated, at that time by investigating the family histories, that this was an inherited syndrome.
 They concluded that it was, most likely, autosomal dominant.
 The syndrome was termed KBG using Dr. Opitz's penchant for naming syndromes based on the surnames of the primary patients used to define the condition.
 They published "The KBG syndrome-a syndrome of short stature, characteristic facies, mental retardation, macrodontia and skeletalanomalies" in November of 1975 and KBG was officially recognized by the medical community.